League of Mayapan: The Itza

 The Itza were known as water witches.
-According to the Chilam Balam of Chumayel, in 325 they started immigrating to Bacalar from Peten.
+According to the Chilam Balam of Chumayel, in 325, they started immigrating to Bacalar from Peten.
 From there many of them continued northwest, where they conquered the classical Maya city of Uuc Yabnal and renamed it as Chichen Itza.
 They lived there from 550 to 692.
-After that for economic and political reasons the Itza moved to Chakan Putum, where they lived until 928 when they returned to Chichen Itza.
+After that, for economic and political reasons, the Itza moved to Chakan Putum, where they lived until 928, when they returned to Chichen Itza.

-The Tutul Xiu
+The Tutul-Xiu

 The Tutul-Xiu were known as overflowing virtue.
-In the Seventh century they migrated to Yucatan.
+In the 7th century, they migrated to Yucatan.
 There their leader Ah Suytok Tutul Xiu, nicknamed Chac Uitzil Hun, founded Uxmal.
 The date that this happened is disputed by a codex from Tizimin, and another from Mani.

-In 869 Ah Mekat Tutul Xiu ruler of the Tutul Xius moved to Uxmal from Nonohual.
+In 869, Ah Mekat Tutul Xiu ruler of the Tutul-Xiu moved to Uxmal from Nonohual.
 Nonohual's location is unknown, but was probably in Peten, it also might have been another name for Potonchán in Tabasco or Tula.

-The Tutul Xius were the main group of people forcing the Itzas out of Chichen Itza.
+The Tutul-Xiu were the main group of people forcing the Itza out of Chichen Itza.

 Cocom

 The Cocom were known as the lineage of the wood pigeon.
 They lived farther to the west and forced the Itza out of Chakan Putum.
-The Itzas spent forty years living in the rainforest.
+The Itza spent forty years living in the rainforest.
 They called it Xulucmul (living under the trees in ash and poverty).